jestenough/code-challenges/collections/learngo/22-maps/questions/README.md

 ## When should you not use a map?
 1. To find an element through a key
-2. To loop over the map keys *CORRECT*
+2. To loop over the map keys
 3. To add structured data to your program

 > **1:** That is when you use a map.